kunalghosh/AcademicStats/README.md

 # AcademicStats
-Given PubMed and Arxiv xml dumps, returns a summary
+Given PubMed and Arxiv xml dumps, returns a list of countries sorted by the number of affiliated authors.

 ## Install